Story At-A-Glance

 Verge

-The story is that the company received a large order of e-Scooters from a European scooter operator and in in order to cater to that order, the startup decided to pivot to B2B market instead of B2B that it previously focused upon.
+The story is that the company received a large order of e-Scooters from a European scooter operator.
+To cater to that order, the startup pivoted to the B2B market instead of the B2B it previously focused on.

 9. Disharmony among team/investors

 There’s nothing as toxic for a startup as infighting.
-A prime example is retail startup Hubba where founders, investors, and executive team didn’t get along well resulting in the investors pulling out of startup’s funding.
+A prime example is the retail startup Hubba, where the founders, investors, and executive team didn’t get along well, resulting in the investors pulling out of the startup’s funding.
 As a result, it failed and closed.

 8. Poor product

-CB Insights revealed that poor product is also one of the key reasons of startup failure.
-A key example is startup ScaleFactor that raised more than $100M in one year and closed down citing COVID-19 as the reason of failure.
+CB Insights revealed that poor product is also one of the key reasons for startup failure.
+A key example is the startup ScaleFactor which raised more than $100M in one year and closed down, citing COVID-19 as the reason for failure.
 However, a detailed investigation and background interviews by Forbes magazine revealed the startup had a poor product and other problems that caused it to shut down.

 7. Product Mistimed

 It appears VC money comes easy and goes easy.
-At least, that is the case with VR startup Vreal that shutdown its operations because it said it was ‘ahead of time’.
-What this meant was that the platform never saw the traction it hoped for and had to close down.
+At least, that is the case with VR startup Vreal which shut down its operations because it said it was ‘ahead of time.
+This meant the platform never saw the traction it hoped for and had to close down.

 6. Not the right team

-Failure to attract and retain the right talent is also a determining factor for many startups that ultimately failed.
-This ‘post-mortem’ blog post by Fieldbook’s CEO reveals how several assumptions about the growth rate, imitation of bigger SaaS apps, and difficulty of niche undermines talent hiring efforts.
+Failure to attract and retain the right talent is also a determining factor for many startups that fail.
+This ‘post-mortem’ blog post by Fieldbook’s CEO reveals how several assumptions about the growth rate, imitation of bigger SaaS apps, and niche difficulty undermine talent-hiring efforts.

 5. Pricing/cost issues

-Pricing of SaaS apps may appears to be simple but who knew that a bad pricing killed a lot of startups.
-Things like customer acquisition cost, onboarding experience, and retention of customers all impact the pricing and vice versa.
+Pricing of SaaS apps may appear simple, but who knew that bad pricing killed a lot of startups?
+Customer acquisition cost, onboarding experience, and retention of customers all impact the pricing and vice versa.

 4. Regulatory/legal challenges

-A Kickstarter-based project called Coolest Cooler shut down operations after the duties to import stuff from China increase from 20% to 25%.
+A Kickstarter-based project called Coolest Cooler shut down operations after the duties to import stuff from China increased from 20% to 25%.
 However, the overarching idea is that legal and regulatory issues can spill over to the core of a business.
-Not to forget the uphill legal battles that Uber and Airbnb have fought world over to just stay operational in the markets.
+Not to forget the uphill legal battles that Uber and Airbnb have fought worldwide to stay operational in the markets.

 3. Flawed business model

 An open source Telecom software provider had to shut down because its business model did not make sense.
-The telecom industry had proprietary software that all big companies used and the open source software model never flourished enough for Lumina Networks to sustain.
+The telecom industry had proprietary software that all big companies used, and the open-source software model never flourished enough for Lumina Networks to sustain itself.

 2. Got Outcompeted